PierrunoYT/flux-ai-image-generator/README.md

 - For Windows users:
   - If you're using PowerShell and the `set` command doesn't work, try using `$env:FAL_KEY = "your-api-key-here"` instead.
   - If you've used `setx` to set the environment variable, remember to restart your command prompt for the changes to take effect.
+- If the Gradio interface doesn't open automatically, try manually copying and pasting the URL from the console into your web browser.

 ## Contributing

-Feel free to fork this repository and submit pull requests with any improvements or additional features you'd like to add to the image generator or the project in general.
+Feel free to fork this repository and submit pull requests with any improvements or additional features you'd like to add to the Gradio app or the project in general.

 ## License